 Of course, many patients understand their allergies all too well – and if their anxieties become consuming, Sicherer suggests they see a counselor, psychologist or psychiatrist who specializes in the treatment of anxiety or post-traumatic stress.

 There, they can learn strategies to cope with their anxiety, from relaxation techniques to ways of stemming the tide of mental worst-case scenarios that make them afraid to eat, to socialize and, sometimes, to leave their homes.

-For instance, Cochrane will encourage a patient to practise conjuring up a memory that’s rich with vivid details.
+For instance, Cochrane will encourage a patient to practice conjuring up a memory that’s rich with vivid details.
 Then, when the patient feels the early rumblings of panic, she can absorb herself in that memory rather than the anxiety, and dissipate the emotional tornado before it gains momentum.
 For many, even talking about their fears can be a big help.